 Risk Risk Description Common mitigations Inaccurate, incomplete or out-of-date information Al, particularly generative Al, can produce inaccurate, incomplete or out-of-date information.
-Inaccurate, incomplete or out-of-date information may lead to the misrepresentation of an individual.
+This can arise because of low quality training data.
+Inaccurate, incomplete or out-of-date information in training data or in outputs may lead to the misrepresentation of an individual.
 Many Al systems use factual and/or inferred data to generate outcomes or decisions.
 It is therefore important that data quality is maintained to avoid defective decisions.
-Data minimisation Expert and legal advice Automated destruction Internal policies Staff training Human validation Technical controls Use of synthetic data Bias and discrimination Al bias and discrimination can occur where the Al is trained on poor quality data, or the Al is learning from and perpetuating systematic social inequalities (such as racial profiling or gender biases).
+Data minimisation Expert and legal advice Automated destruction Internal policies Staff training Human validation Technical controls Use of synthetic data Data quality controls for training data Bias and discrimination Al bias and discrimination can occur where the Al is trained on poor quality data, or the Al is learning from and perpetuating systematic social inequalities (such as racial profiling or gender biases).
 It may not become apparent until a pattern is replicated.
 An example of this would be an Al system implemented for expediting processes for hiring staff which recommends male applicants over equally qualified female applicants because it was trained using data that wasn't gender balanced.
 Automated decisions made by Al should be carefully considered, and human oversight and intervention is often needed to monitor for bias and discrimination.
 Expert and legal advice Internal policies Staff training Human validation Technical controls Use of synthetic data Lack of transparency Al systems can be complex and difficult to understand.
 Transparency and explainability are important principles to help prevent the risk of bias and discrimination.
 A decision made by Al and how it was made should be understandable by humans.
 In addition to transparency about how decisions are made, there should be transparency around how personal information is collected and stored.
 It can be difficult to obtain informed consent if there is not proper understanding about how the Al system will use the information being collected.
 If the information being collected is going to be used to further train the Al, consideration should be given as to whether it is really possible to obtain meaningful consent, particularly if the complexities of the Al system make it unclear what the information is being used for.
 Transparency and consent Expert and legal advice Internal policies Use of synthetic data